miklosme/papers/src/app/home.md

+# Daily Digest (February 15, 2025)

+Hold onto your neural networks, AI enthusiasts!
+We've got a double dose of multi-agent madness that's about to supercharge your research game.

+First up, [a groundbreaking framework](https://papers.miklos.dev/2502.08950) that's cracking the code on single-agent planning in multi-agent systems.
+Imagine being the lone wolf in a pack of AI agents, with no clue about your opponents' next move.
+This research serves up a unified approach that balances the tightrope between exploiting known info and exploring the unknown.
+From exact solutions to clever approximations, it's scaling up to handle environments with up to 50 agents!
+And get this – the dark horse "safe agents" are stealing the show, proving sometimes the simplest strategies pack the biggest punch.

+But wait, there's more!
+Ever wondered how to level up your Visual Language Models without just throwing more parameters at the problem?
+Say hello to [AIDE](https://papers.miklos.dev/2502.09051), the AI improvement framework that's flipping the script on traditional knowledge distillation.
+This clever system brings in the big guns – specialized domain experts – to give your VLMs a targeted boost.
+With a four-step process that's all about identify, engage, synthesize, and integrate, AIDE is showing impressive gains across multiple benchmarks.
+It's a game-changer for when you can't just phone a bigger model for help.

+Both these papers are pushing the boundaries of multi-agent systems and collaborative AI improvement.
+So, whether you're planning in a crowd or fine-tuning your visual smarts, these insights are your ticket to the cutting edge.
+Don't blink, or you might miss the next big leap in AI research!

 # Daily Digest (February 14, 2025)

 Buckle up, AI enthusiasts!
 We've got a smorgasbord of multi-agent madness to dive into today.
 Let's kick things off with a networking breakthrough that'll make your router's heart skip a beat.